THE DOCTOR-PATIENT CONTRACT

 I will treat you as in individual.
 I will listen to you and respect your views.

-I will not discriminate against you on the basis of your sex (how you identify), age, ethnicity/origin, creed/belief system, sexual oritentation, or socioeconomic background.
+I will not discriminate against you on the basis of your sex (how you identify), age, ethnicity/origin, creed/belief system, sexual orientation, or socioeconomic background.

 I will always aim to work with reference to the evidence base and within my limits of competence and skill set.